yangxiaozhao/Online-tank_war_game-Based-on-MVC/README.md

 1. net_tankgame_server
    - server-side
    - Started by the Main class
+   - The port number is 6666
 2. net_tankgame_client
    - client-side
    - Started by the Main class
+   - The default connection is local